eddmash/powerauth/README.md

 # powerorm

-A simple codeigniter orm library with no configurations required.
+A Simple to use codeigniter authentication system .

 # Install